amzn/smoke-framework/README.md

 * `StandardSmokeHTTP1HandlerSelector` takes two generic parameters-
  * The type of the context instance to use for the application.
- * The type of an operation delegate.
+ * The type of the default operation delegate.
 * Each handler added requires the following parameters to be specified-
  * The operation URI that must be matched by the incoming request to select the handler.
  * The HTTP method that must be matched by the incoming request to select the handler.
  * The function to be invoked.
  * The errors that can be returned to the caller from this handler.
+ * The location in the HTTP1 request to construct the operation input type from (only required if the input type conforms to `Codable`)
+ * The location in the HTTP1 response that the output type represents (only required if the output type conforms to `Codable`)

 ## Step 3: Setting up the Application Server